msobanjo/courseware/topics/powershell/modules/navigation/README.md

 cd folder_name
 ```
 ## Path Names
 A path is an ordered list of directories on on a file system which describe the location of a file or folder.
-This list of directories is delimited with a slash, a backslash (`\`) on Windows and a forward slash (`/`) on Linux.
+This list of directories is delimited with a backslash (`\`) on Windows and a forward slash (`/`) on Linux.
 ### Path Ending with a Folder
 ```text
 C:\Users\bob